lsst-dm/dmtn-169/index.rst

 In the server, use the user identity provided by Gafaelfawr in the request to construct the SQL queries such that data products not visible to the user are not queried or returned.

-For data downloads, transform GCS URLs that would be returned by Butler to `signed download URLs <https://cloud.google.com/storage/docs/access-control/signed-urls>`__.
+For data that is stored in an object store (as opposed to an accessible POSIX file system), transform GCS URLs that would be returned by Butler to `signed download URLs <https://cloud.google.com/storage/docs/access-control/signed-urls>`__.
-This will allow the client to download the data without needing GCS credentials.
+This will allow the client to download the data without requiring its own GCS credentials.

 This assumes that any object storage system used in other Rubin Observatory Data Facilities will also support signed URLs.
+They are supported by GCS, Amazon S3, and Ceph.

 Alternately, if there are a large number of such URLs in a typical reply or if the client normally doesn't use most URLs, this can be optimized by adding another API call.
 Return GCS URLs or some equivalent pointer than then add a new API call to convert them to signed URLs on demand, and add code to the client to do that conversion before using a GCS URL.